SpirosAKS/markdown-cv/index.md

 -IT administrator member: Management of the servers of the Lab

 -Research on LPWAN (Low Power Wide Area Networks), especially on LoRa and NB-IoT.
-Main purpose is the study of algorithms for achieving energy efficiency, using simulations such as OMNeT++.
+Main purpose is the study of algorithms for achieving energy efficiency on portable battery-constrained devices, using simulations such as OMNeT++.

 `1600`
 __Lucasian professor of Mathematics__, Cambridge University